sidwarkd/uBlog/source/_posts/2013-10-09-monitor-government-shutdown-with-a-raspberry-pi.markdown

 Want to be notified when the Government is back up?
 Here's a little script for you: http://bit.ly/16eAoDT
 {% endblockquote %}

 He wrote a simple python script to check the status of the government shutdown.
-I couldn't resist the urge to apply a little hardware to the situation.
+I couldn't resist the urge to apply a little hardware to the situation.<!-- more -->

 ###Polarity Matters
 My first idea was to hook up a simple two line LCD display I had lying around and connect it to the Pi via SPI.
 Before I connected the display to the Pi I wanted to make sure I had powered it correctly so I plugged in my home made power supply (made from a wall supply) and nothing happened.
 Not having used this particular display in over a year I thought "Oh, it must be blank until I send some data down the wire."
 So I left it plugged in, shut down my Pi, hooked up all the SPI connections and booted the Pi back up.
 I sent a few test messages via SPI but nothing was happening.